zonca/zonca.github.io-source/content/2016-04-16-jupyterhub-sdsc-cloud.md

 I am using the OpenStack deployment at the San Diego Supercomputer Center, [SDSC Cloud](http://www.sdsc.edu/services/it/cloud.html), AWS deployments should just replace the first section on Creating a VM and setting up Networking, see [the Jupyterhub wiki](https://github.com/jupyterhub/jupyterhub/wiki/Deploying-JupyterHub-on-AWS).

+If you intend to run on SDSC Cloud, I have a pre-built image of this deployment you can setup and run quickly, see [see my followup tutorial](<http://zonca.github.io/2016/04/jupyterhub-image-sdsc-cloud.html>).

 # Create a Virtual Machine in OpenStack

 First of all we need to launch a new Virtual Machine and configure the network.